brendanwalkercasey/final_project_cspb_2270/README.md

                 - Issues downloading from pre-compiled binaries:
                     - opencv pre-compiled binaries wouldn't link to my test_opencv.cpp code (test code for reading an image)

-        -Libraries Summary: Ultimately I chose the libTIFF library over OpenCV's library.
-From my research, OpenCV is designed for programmers who dont want to hassle with the complexities of low-level file handling, and who are working with several image formats, and don’t need to focus exclusively on TIFF files.
+        -Libraries Summary: Logistically, for the scope of my project, it made more sense to use libTIFF library over OpenCV's library.
+From my research, OpenCV is designed for software developers who dont want to hassle with the complexities of low-level file handling, or who are working with several image formats, and don’t need to focus exclusively on TIFF files.
 Using libTIFF turned out to be beneficial because it is designed for TIFFs specifically, and the API for libtiff is lower-level/ more complex than OpenCV’s.
 Code built on libTIFF source code needs to manage memory allocation, handle different compression types, and deal with the intricacies of the TIFF format manually.
 This library provided a more in depth experience for a final project in Data Structures because my project requires fine-grained control over TIFF files, and specific compression methods.

     - Additional Data Structure(s):

-        - Bit shifting for grayscale conversion: I wanted to use a method to convert both RGB images and grayscale images, and make use of bit shifting within this funcition.
+        - Bit Shifting for Grayscale Conversion: I wanted to use a method to convert both RGB images and grayscale images, and make use of bit shifting within this function.
 I went down rabbit hole of ARGB vs RGBA methods, and how bit shifting and bit masking are applied in different contexts, especially when dealing with different pixel formats and how the individual color channels (Red, Green, Blue, Alpha) are stored in memory.
 While it was benefical to learn about RGBA (0xAARRGGBB) (where the red channel is in bits 16–23, so you shift 16 bits to the right to extract it) as well as ARGB (0xRRGGBBAA) (where the red channel is in bits 24–31, so you shift 24 bits to the right to extract it), I determined this fell outside of main project scope, where this time could be better used to learn about wavelet transforms, and apply bitshifting towards compression techniques (the main focus of my project).

         - SPIHT (Set Partitioning in Hierarchical Trees) is an algorithm specifically designed for wavelet-based image compression, and it's a popular choice because it achieves high compression ratios while preserving image quality.
 It operates by progressively encoding the most significant wavelet coefficients first, and is particularly well-suited for progressive compression, where an image can be progressively reconstructed as more bits are received.
 This was an interesting direction, but was ultimatley abandoned due to time constraints.
 However implementing SPIHT fully in C++ requires more attention to data structures like trees and priority queues, and efficient handling of the bitstream for encoding, which would be a great follow-on to this project.